Language

 Note: Annual CPI data is typically published with a 1–2 year delay.
 The most recent year available may not be the current year.

-Switch to Future Projection mode to estimate how much prices will rise based on an expected inflation rate
+Switch to Future Projection mode to estimate value changes from an expected annual rate

-Type a country name, currency code, or country code in the search box to quickly find a country
+Type a country name, currency code, or country code in the search box to find a country fast

 Want to learn more?
 Read documentation →